BlinkID/blinkid-android/README.md

 ### <a name="idBarcodeRecognizer"></a> ID barcode recognizer
 The [`IdBarcodeRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/idbarcode/IdBarcodeRecognizer.html) is used for scanning barcodes from various ID cards.
 Check [this document](https://github.com/BlinkID/blinkid-android/blob/master/documentation/IdBarcodeRecognizer.md) to see the list of supported document types.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="us_dl_recognizer"></a> AAMVA standard barcode recognizer (USA, Canada, Nigeria)
-The [`UsdlRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkbarcode/usdl/UsdlRecognizer.html) is used for scanning PDF417 barcode from USA ID cards and driver’s licence, Canadian ID cards and driving licence, and Nigerian driving licence.

-You can find information about usage context at the beginning of [this section](#blinkid_recognizers).